Creatorpravin/JavaScriptGrammar/Evaluation2/algorithm_pseudocode.md

 ### Algorithm:
 step 1: initialize strict mode in globally and variable total = 0.

-step 2: create a function definition for multiplication with parameter `x` and `y` and store in multiply variable.
+step 2: create a function definition for multiplication with parameter `x` and `y`.

 step 3: multiply the `x` and `y` value and store total variable.